Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

-An \emph{arithmetic branching program (ABP)} is a directed layered graph, with edges going from a layer of vertices to the next layer.
-The first and the last layers have one vertex each, called the source and the sink.
-Each edge of the graph has a label, which is a simple polynomial, for example a univariate polynomial.
+An \emph{arithmetic branching program} (ABP) is a specialized arithmetic circuit.
+It is the arithmetic analogue of a Boolean branching program (also known as a binary decision diagram).
+It is a directed layered graph, with edges going from a layer of vertices to the next layer.
+The first and the last layers have one vertex each, called the source and the sink, respectively.
+Each edge of the graph has a label, which is a ``simple'' polynomial, for example, a univariate polynomial.
 For any path $p$, its weight is defined to be the product of labels on all the edges in $p$.
-The ABP is said to compute a polynomial which is the sum of weights of all the paths from the source to the sink.
+The ABP computes a polynomial which is the sum of weights of all the paths from the source to the sink.
+Apart from its size, another important parameter for an ABP is its width.
+The width of an ABP is the maximum number of vertices in any of its layers.
+See \expref{Definition}{def:ABP} for a formal definition of ABP.

 ABPs are a strong model for computing polynomials.
-It is known that for any arithmetic circuit with polynomially bounded degree, one can find an ABP of quasi-polynomial size computing the same polynomial (see for example~\cite{Koi12}).
-Apart from its size, another important parameter for an ABP is its width.
-The width of an ABP is the maximum number of vertices in any layer of the associated graph.
-Even when the the width is restricted to a constant, the ABP model is quite powerful.
-Ben-Or and Cleve~\cite{BOC92} have shown that width-$3$ ABPs have the same expressive power as arithmetic formulas.
+It is known that for any size-$s$ arithmetic circuit of degree bounded by $\poly(s)$, one can find an ABP of size $\quasipoly(s)$ computing the same polynomial~\cite{VSBR83,Val79,Ber84} (see~\cite{Koi12} for a complete proof).
+Even when the width is restricted to a constant, the ABP model is quite powerful.
+Ben-Or and Cleve~\cite{BOC92} have shown that width-$3$ ABPs have the same expressive power as polynomial-sized arithmetic formulas.